Yes. That’s right. EASY all butter pie crust!

 We start with whisking the dry ingredients together.
 Then, we need a stick of cold, unsalted butter.
 Cut it into small pieces, then toss it into the dry ingredients.

-The following paragraphs contains affiliate links.
+The following paragraphs contain affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Tools for Cutting Butter into Flour: